Cytta Corp to Present at the LD Micro Invitational

 Presentation on Wednesday, June 8th at 11:30 AM PT - Track #2

-LAS VEGAS, NV / ACCESSWIRE / June 1, 2022 / Cytta Corp CYCA the ", Company", ))) is pleased to announce that our CEO, Gary Campbell will be presenting at the 12th annual Invitational on Wednesday, June 8th at 10:30 AM PT at the Four Seasons Westlake Village.
+Las Vegas, Nevada--(Newsfile Corp. - June 1, 2022) - Cytta Corp CYCA the "Company") is pleased to announce that our CEO, Gary Campbell will be presenting at the 12th annual Invitational on Wednesday, June 8th at 10:30 AM PT at the Four Seasons Westlake Village.

 "We are proud to be hosting our 12th annual installment of the Invitational at a new and fantastic venue no less.
 I want to build on the incredible momentum generated from last October and look forward to hosting the patrons and execs who have supported us through thick and thin.
 I can not wait to welcome Gary to the Invitational, and as a Silver sponsor, welcome the company to showcase it's novel technology," stated Chris Lahiji, Founder of LD Micro.